-Response: The applicant proposes to abide by Option 1.
+Finding: Complies as Proposed.
+The applicant proposes to abide by Option 1.
 The required improvements will be made as part of the exterior remodel of the structure.
 The cost of the exterior alterations is \$135,649 which requires up to \$13,564.90 on nonconforming upgrades.
-The cost of the proposed upgrades is \$60,949, far exceeding the minimum requirement.
+The cost of the proposed upgrades is \$59,949, far exceeding the minimum requirement.

-- Landscaping: \$ 58,239 (Though a portion is not dedicated to nonconforming upgrades) - Changes to the pedestrian accessway: \$ 2,060 - Installation of the bike parking stalls: \$ 500 - o Removal of the fence panel adjacent to the rear of the building: \$ 150
+- o Landscaping: \$ 58,239 (Though a portion is not dedicated to nonconforming upgrades) - o Changes to the pedestrian accessway: \$ 1,060 - o Installation of the bike parking stalls: \$500 - o Removal of the fence panel adjacent to the rear of the building: \$ 150